Table of Contents

 That’s the man we met in that book.

-In the years since, Donald cleverly used the fame generated by his book to appear in cameos and countless movies and even be the star of a reality show.
+In the years since, Donald cleverly used the fame generated by his book to appear in cameos in countless movies and to star in a reality show.
 I avoided The Apprentice like the plague.
 Trump didn’t impress me because I’ve worked for difficult bosses before, and it seemed to me that Trump was an expert at belittling and browbeating people into submission.
 But perhaps that level of arrogance is needed to make a good president of the most powerful country in the world.

-Donald Trump became the master of public relations.
-He appeared in movies in brief cameos, talk shows, interviews, and seemingly everywhere else.
-He was regularly in the news, and knew how to manipulate the press to give him free publicity.
-Trump made sure that he kept his face and name in the public eye.
-That’s one thing that no one can doubt that he’s exceptionally good at – being heard and being seen.
+Trump became the master of public relations.
+He appeared in movies, talk shows, interviews, and seemingly everywhere else.
+He was regularly in the news and knew how to manipulate the press to give him free publicity.
+He made sure that he kept his face and name in the public eye.
+That’s one thing no one can doubt he’s exceptionally good at: being heard and being seen.

-On June 16th, 2015, Donald Trump announced from the lobby of Trump Tower, on Fifth Avenue, that he was running for president of the United States.
-He claimed that “We need a leader that wrote ‘The Art of the Deal.’”
+On June 16, 2015, Donald Trump announced from the lobby of Trump Tower on Fifth Avenue that he was running for president of the United States.
+He claimed that “We need a leader that wrote ‘The Art of the Deal.'”

 And it all started with a ghostwritten book.
-It’s amazing, isn’t it?
 If that book hadn’t been written, Donald Trump probably wouldn’t be what he is today.

 Wow.. it’s a highly motivational article about the success of Donald trump. you must read it to achieve that motivation level.